been doing teriyaki salmon belly quite a few times lately. it’s consistently a favourite among my friends & family.

 - prepare marinade – in a large bowl mix 2 tbsp light soy sauce, 2 tbsp mirin, 1 tbsp sake, 1 tbsp sugar, 5 cloves chopped garlic, 3cm chopped ginger & 1.5 tbsp miso.

-- cooking – take out from chiller for 1 hour to get to room temperature. place on a grilling rack (for salmon trimmings, line the rack with aluminium foil & poke holes in the foil to drain excess oil). place in a pre-heated 250deC oven for 15minutes. watch to make sure skin charred but not burnt. serve.
+- cooking – take out from chiller for 1 hour to get to room temperature. place on a roasting rack, line the bottom with aluminium foil. place in a pre-heated 250deC oven for 15minutes. watch to make sure skin charred but not burnt. serve.